FurkanGozukara/Stable-Diffusion/Tutorials/Generate-Studio-Quality-Realistic-Photos-By-Kohya-LoRA-Stable-Diffusion-Training-Full-Tutorial.md

 # Generate Studio Quality Realistic Photos By Kohya LoRA Stable Diffusion Training - Full Tutorial

-## Tested and verified to be working with Torch 1 - 5 June 2023
+## Tested and verified to be working with Torch 1 - 5 June 2023 but only specific commit

+### After git clone do git checkout 63657088f4c35a376dd8a936f53e9b9a3b4b1168

 ### Tested settings
 * AdamW optimizer default LR